memgraph/docs/cypher-manual/clauses/call.md

 ## 1.3.
 Post-union processing

-When doing unions, users can combine output from all the union queries inside a subquery, in order to post processing on their data and make the query more expressive.
+Output from all UNION queries inside a subquery can be combined and forwarded as a single output to make the queries more expressive:

 ```cypher
 CALL {